David Berman (musician): Early life

 David Craig Berman was born on January 4, 1967, in Williamsburg, Virginia.
 At that time, his father Richard Berman worked as an attorney practicing labor law for the United States Chamber of Commerce, while his mother was a housewife.
 He came from a secular Jewish family, lacking in literary or artistic inclinations.
 Raised mostly in Texas, he did not personally know or interact with many other Jews but maintained an identification beyond his youth, although with little religiosity.

 Berman's parents divorced when he was seven.
 Thereafter, he split time between each parent's household until he entered college.
 His father relocated to Dallas for a position as a lobbyist on behalf of foodservice businesses, while his mother moved back in with her parents in Wooster, Ohio, and became a teacher.
 He later described his childhood as "grindingly painful" and said he kept "mostly independent of family things" into his adulthood.
-While he was an adolescent, his father rose to prominence as a corporate lobbyist representing firearms, alcohol, and other industries; by this point Berman had come to dislike him.
-He was compelled to live with his father after 1979, despite his wishes to the contrary, because of concern he was "growing up to be a wimp".
+During his adolescence, his father rose to prominence as a corporate lobbyist representing firearms, alcohol, and other industries; by this point Berman had come to dislike him.
+He was "forced" to live with his father after 1979, despite his own wishes to the contrary, due to his father's concern he was "growing up to be a wimp".

 He attended high school at Greenhill School in Addison, Texas.
 During his teenage years, his father sent him to see a psychiatrist.
 Berman suffered from depression throughout his life and later said the condition had become resistant to treatment.
 By the age of 15, he said he began taking "every drug in every way", and said he had smoked PCP every day during his second year of college.